EN

 11. The author of the text …

-b) stresses the urgency of implementing the EU proposal
+b) points to the shortcomings of the EU proposal

-c) criticizes the Swedish approach to the EU proposal
+c) stresses the urgency of implementing the EU proposal

 Observers from the Organisation of American States (OAS) have found no evidence of serious irregularities in Peru’s presidential election, which ended in a razor-thin victory for the leftist Pedro Castillo, and triggered claims of fraud from the right-wing candidate Keiko Fujimori.
 However, the OAS also called for “candidates not to be proclaimed winners until all the challenges have been resolved”.
 Castillo has 50.13% of the vote, to Fujimori’s 49.87%.
 Fujimori spent a year in jail in 2019 on charges of illegal campaign contributions, and is facing the prospect of prison.
 Were she to be declared president, however, she would have immunity.